MicrosoftDocs/memdocs/windows-365/enterprise/known-issues-enterprise.md

 When single sign-on isn't used, users have the option to see the Cloud PC lock screen and enter credentials to unlock their Windows session.
 However, when single sign-on is used, the Cloud PC fully disconnects the session so that the user can relaunch the connection through the remote desktop client and perform the Azure AD-based single sign-on authentication flow.

-## Single sign-on users aren't asked to re-authenticate to Azure AD when connecting from an unmanaged device <!--35593334-->
+## Single sign-on users aren't asked to reauthenticate to Azure AD when connecting from an unmanaged device <!--35593334-->

 When using single sign-on, all authentication behavior (including supported credential types and sign-in frequency) is driven through Azure AD.

-**Troubleshooting**: To enforce periodic re-authentication through Azure AD, create a Conditional Access policy using the [sign-in frequency control](/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime#policy-1-sign-in-frequency-control).
+**Troubleshooting**: To enforce periodic reauthentication through Azure AD, create a Conditional Access policy using the [sign-in frequency control](/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime#policy-1-sign-in-frequency-control).

 ## I don’t see the Cloud PC reports on the Intune admin center Devices > Overview page